Piano speed building ideas

 Traditional advice

 You’ll see multiple questions on different social media groups about how to get a passage faster.
 This is obviously a topic that concerns many aspiring pianists.
 It seems to me that 80% of the time, the response is to practice it slowly.
-Now, don’t get me wrong, I think slow practice is super important for a variety of reasons.
+Slow practice definitely has its role at certain points in the learning process.
 However, to rely on it as a means to build speed on piano seems counter intuitive to me.

-We’re also advised to practice slowly with the metronome and then gradually crank up the speed over time.
+We’re also advised to practice the metronome and then gradually crank up the speed over time.
 I’ve tried this in the past and it doesn’t work very well for me.
-As a result, I’ve always been on the look out for alternative ideas.
+As a result, I have done lots of research on other potential methods.

 Other possible approaches

 The first time I saw the view that Slow Practice was not appropriate to build speed on piano was in Chang’s book ‘The Fundamentals of Piano Practice’.
 I know the general consensus on this particular book is a little mixed.
 However, I’m a believer in logic so if an argument or approach makes logical sense, I’m happy to investigate it further.
-Chang’s book aside, I have subsequently seen various techniques that didn’t involve ‘slow’ practice and then finally I heard Graham Fitch in one of his videos about how to build speed on piano say that practicing slowly won’t prepare you to play fast in a month of Sundays.
+Chang’s book aside, I have subsequently seen various techniques that didn’t involve ‘slow’ practice and then finally I heard Graham Fitch in one of his videos asay that practicing slowly won’t prepare you to play fast in ‘a month of Sundays’.

 Often, it’s not only the advice itself but how you interpret and implement it.
 I liken it to joining dots or making connections.
 To show you a couple of different approaches that I’ve been experimenting with, I’d like to use two very different pieces as examples – Debussy’s Golliwog’s Cake Walk and Chopin’s Study Op.
 25, No. 2 – The Bees.
 Both of these pieces need to be played fairly quickly but require of course very different techniques.